 - 1. Presentation of the investigative report. - a.
 The investigator is sworn in by the recording secretary (or designee). - b.
 The investigative report is presented: the interviews with the accuser, the accused student, and the witnesses are reported briefly and impartially; the material evidence is presented and explained without opinion. - c.
 The Honor Council may question the investigator.
-At no time does the investigator express an opinion as to whether the accused is guilty or not guilty. - Testimony.
+At no time does the investigator express an opinion as to whether the accused is guilty or not guilty. - 2.
+Testimony.
 The accused student(s) (if in attendance) and the accuser(s) are allowed to be present during the presentation of all testimony.
 If witnesses are to testify in person, by written attestation or virtually, they will appear separately and await their appearances alone.
-When called, each (except for the character witness) is sworn in by the recording secretary. - a.
+When called, each (except for the character witness) is sworn in by the recording secretary.

+- a.
 Accuser.
 If the accuser testifies, the presiding officer will invite a general account of the events in question.
 The Honor Council may then direct its questions to the accuser.
 The investigator may question the accuser, after the Honor Council has concluded its questioning, to clarify points that may have been obscured.
 The accused may also direct questions to the accuser, after the Honor Council and the investigator have concluded their questioning.
-In the case of the accuser's absence, the Honor Council will proceed to the testimony of the witness(es).
+In the case of the accuser's absence, the Honor Council will proceed to the testimony of the witness(es). - b.

-- b.
 Material Witnesses.
 First, the presiding officer invites a general account of the events in question.
 The Honor Council may then direct its questions to the witness(es).
 The investigator may question material witnesses, after the Honor Council has concluded its questioning, to clarify points that may have been obscured.
 The accuser and the accused may also direct questions to the material witnesses after the Honor Council has concluded their questioning. - c.
-Character Witness.
-One (1) character witness may answer questions concerning the background of the accused.
-If a character witness cannot attend the hearing in person or by remote technology, the character witness may send a written statement to the investigator to be read at the hearing.
-A character witness is not allowed to testify or express an opinion concerning the alleged violation.
-Discretion will be exercised to avoid questions that a character witness is not allowed to answer.
-Generally, a character witness will be asked the following three questions: - "How long and in what capacity have you known the accused student?" - "Can you please tell the panel about a time in which you placed trust in the accused student?" - "In general, and without reference to this case, can you please describe the accused student's character?" - d.
 Accused Student.
 The presiding officer presents to the accused the charge(s) and asks if the student is familiar with the charge(s), the evidence, and the possible penalties if found guilty.
 The accused student enters a plea of guilty or not guilty.
 The presiding officer asks the accused to give an account of the events in question.
 The student adviser may confer with the accused during the hearing but may not speak directly with Honor Council members on the panel during the hearing.
 After the student testifies, the Honor Council may then direct its questions to the accused.
 The investigator may question the accused, once the Honor Council has concluded its questioning, to clarify points that may have been obscured.
 The accuser may also direct questions to the accused, once the Honor Council and the investigator have concluded their questioning.